 Mandatory dress rehearsals typically take place the day prior to the performance at the performance venue.

 Included are the vast majority of dates, locations, and times.
 Although we hope there will be no changes to the schedule, the CSOYO reserves the right to change or modify any of the information above as needed.
 Notice (in writing, if possible) will be given well in advance of any change.

 In the event of inclement weather that leads to the closing of Hamilton County (HCDE) schools, rehearsals will be cancelled.
 There will be NO PUBLIC NOTIFICATION.
-Call the CSOYO VOICEMAIL (267-9011) for verification of cancellation.
+Check the website and our social media pages for verification of cancellation.